-The New Solar Homes Partnership (NSHP) provides financial incentives and other support for installing eligible solar energy systems on new residential buildings1 that receive electricity from specified investor-owned utilities (IOUs).2 The California Energy Commission implements the NSHP in coordination with the California Public Utilities Commission (CPUC) as part of the overall California Solar Initiative (CSI).
-This guidebook describes the requirements to receive incentives for constructing energy efficient, solar homes under the NSHP.
-This Guidebook becomes effective on January 1, 2014.
+The New Solar Homes Partnership (NSHP) provides financial incentives and other support for installing eligible solar energy systems on newly constructed residential buildings1 that receive electricity from specified investor-owned utilities (IOUs).2 The California Energy Commission implements the NSHP in coordination with the California Public Utilities Commission (CPUC) as part of the overall California Solar Initiative (CSI).
+This guidebook describes the requirements to receive incentives for constructing energy-efficient solar homes under the NSHP.
+This guidebook becomes effective on July 8, 2015.